mattymo18/STOR-892-Project/README.md

 ----

 Data is taken from https://www.pro-football-reference.com <br />
-Specifically, the variables of interest were Career Added Value and combine results .
+Specifically, the variables of interest were Career Added Value and combine results.
+Kickers, Quaterbacks, Longsnappers, and Punters were not included in this analysis.